 Sumhuram Archaeological Park Lapidarium

-The Sumhuram Archaeological Park, located in Salalah, Oman, features a notable lapidarium that showcases various stone artifacts from the ancient city of Sumhuram.
+The Sumhuram Archaeological Park, located in Salalah, Oman, features a notable lapidarium that showcases various stone artifacts from the ancient city of Sumhuram (now an archaeological site).
 This city was an important port during the frankincense trade from around the 3rd century BCE to the 5th century CE, serving as a major trading hub with connections to India, China, and other regions.
 Inside the lapidarium, visitors can find a variety of stone objects of archaeological significance, including a water basin, mortars, and other items related to daily life in ancient Sumhuram.
 The park itself offers rich insights into the culture and history of the area, and it is a UNESCO World Heritage Site

 Signup for our monthly newsletter / online magazine.